I write about climate change, climate grief, and climate justice. I’m based in New Orleans.

 Bio

-Mary Annaïse Heglar is known for her essays that dissect and interrogate the climate crisis, drawing heavily on her personal experience as a Black woman with deep roots in the South.
+Mary Annaïse Heglar is the author of Troubled Waters (Harper Muse, 2024) and The World is Ours to Cherish (Random House Kids, 2024).
+She is also known for her essays that dissect and interrogate the climate crisis, drawing heavily on her personal experience as a Black woman with deep roots in the South.
 Her work has appeared in New York Magazine, The Nation, The Boston Globe, Vox, Rolling Stone, and other outlets.
 Her work has also been featured in collections like All We Can Save, The World As We Knew It, The Black Agenda, Letters to the Earth, and Not Too Late.
-She is the author of the children’s book, The World is Ours to Cherish (Random House Kids, 2024), and the novel, Troubled Waters (Harper Muse, 2024).

 With investigative journalist Amy Westervelt, she co-created the Hot Take podcast and newsletter, which retired in 2022.
 In 2024, they launched Spill, which fosters messy conversations about the climate crisis.
 She has taught at Columbia University in New York and Tulane University in New Orleans.
 In 2020, she received a SEAL Environmental Journalism award.